VHadyak/Library/README.md

 # Library (No Storage)
-This is a basic book library app to practice using objects and dom manipulation.
-No storage for this type of project ... yet!
+This is a basic book library app to practice using objects, prototypes and dom manipulation.
+No storage added for this project ... yet!
 (NOT RESPONSIVE ON MOBILE)